South African ambassador declared persona non grata after comments criticizing Trump

-Rubio declares South African ambassador to US persona non grata over speech criticizing Trump, Musk and Vance
+Marco Rubio declares South African envoy to US persona non grata over speech criticizing Trump, Musk and Vance

 Declaration comes after Trump administration cut off aid to South Africa